Linguapress English Grammar

 or I'm reading the book ; but notI'm reading book

-2. Non-count nouns are nouns referring to abstractions, substances or generalizations, or example:
+2. Non-count nouns are nouns referring to abstractions, substances or generalisations, for example:

 Oxygen, health, money, heat, astronomy

-In the singular, non-count nouns do not require a determiner.
+In the singular, non-count nouns generally require no article because they almost always imply a generalisation..

 The plural is even easier: non-count nouns can NOT usually be used in the plural.